 Winter Setting

-The WINTER setting is designed to provide space for droplets.
+The winter setting is designed to provide space for droplets.
 In case the weather drops to freezing levels, the droplets of water trapped in the MPV have space to expand by sitting above the grooves that otherwise allow the entrance and exit of the flowing water.

 The valve could be destroyed without this additional space when frozen ice droplets shatter or dislodge critical internal components.